Unlock Your Health Potential with Daoist Bigu (Energetic Fasting)

 Cost & Registration:

-• $50 minimum deposit required (non-refundable) to register; registration fee can be used for part of the tuition in this workshop or in future workshops.
+• $50 minimum deposit required (non-refundable) to register; registration fee can be used for part of the tuition in this or future workshops.

 • 10% discount offered to UMB/UMROI employees, students & seniors 65+